Temple Beth-El (Great Neck, New York)

+In 2025 it had 400 members according to its senior rabbi is A. Brian Stoller.
+Their cantor emerita is Lisa Hest, mother of singer-songwriter Ari Hest.

 History

 The temple was founded in 1928 when 86 organizing members began meeting at local church.
-Rabbi David Goodis served as the congregation's first rabbi, but was in that role only briefly before he died in 1930.
+Rabbi David Goodis served as the congregation's first rabbi, but only briefly before he died in 1930.
 His successor, Rabbi Jacob Phillip Rudin, served for four decades establishing the temple as one of the most prominent synagogues in the United States.

 The temple erected its original building on Old Mill Road in 1932.
-The temple began an adult study program that later became a Hebrew Union College-Jewish Institute of Religion extension program.
-The building expanded in 1950, and again in 1970.
+The original Temple building was enlarged three times over 60 years once in 1950 and again in 1970.

+The 1970 main sanctuary addition is a large, windowless box in the brutalist style.
+Seating 1100 in three levels, it features a tall open lobby, gallery and stairwell adjoining the worship space.
+A large pipe organ is lofted above the front of the all white space.
+Spanning the entire back wall of the bima and incorporating the Torah ark is an installation by artist Louise Nevelson entitled, "White Flame of the Six Million."

 Rabbi Rudin retired in 1971; Rabbi Jerome Davidson, who had been assistant rabbi since 1958, took over and served as senior rabbi until 2007.
 Rabbi Davidson's son, Rabbi Joshua Davidson, born in the Great Neck congregation, went on to lead Congregation Emanu-El of New York.

 Some members of the congregation left in 1940 to form a Conservative synagogue, Temple Israel of Great Neck, which was led for many years by the prominent rabbi Mordecai Waxman.
 A Reform spinoff, Temple Emanuel of Great Neck, formed in 1953.

-The original Temple building was enlarged three times during the past 60 years.
-It went through drastic renovation due to a fire that damaged some of the property.
-Since the fire, Temple Beth-El has continued to go through renovations.

-In 1994 the congregation hired Karen Bender as an assistant rabbi.
-Bender was openly lesbian, and when she and her life partner decided to celebrate a commitment ceremony in California, Davidson agreed to officiate at a blessing ceremony at Temple Beth-el.
+In 1994 the congregation hired Karen Bender, a lesbian, as an assistant rabbi.
+When she and her life partner decided to celebrate a commitment ceremony in California, Davidson agreed to officiate at a blessing ceremony at Temple Beth-el.
 Controversy within the congregation over this decision led to Davidson's well-publicized decision not only to continue to officiate for gay unions, but also to begin officiating at interfaith weddings and to push for the Reform rabbinate to pursue means of Jewish support for mixed marriages.